 Bond: A loan in the form of a security, usually issued by a government or company.
 It normally pays a fixed rate of interest (also known as a coupon) over a given time period, at the end of which the initial amount borrowed is repaid.

 Cash equivalents: Deposits or investments with similar characteristics to cash.

 Consumer prices index (CPI): An index used to measure inflation, or the rate at which prices for a basket of goods and services bought by households change.
-The contents of the basket are meant to be representative of products and services consumers typically spend money on. and are updated regularly.
+The contents of the basket are meant to be representative of products and services consumers typically spend money on, and are updated regularly.

-Services consumers typically spend incluey on, and are updated regularly.
 Convertible bonds: Fixed income securities (bonds) that can be exchanged for predetermined amounts of company shares at certain times during their life.

 Corporate bonds: Fixed income securities issued by a company.
 They are also known as bonds and can offer higher interest payments than bonds issued by governments as they are often considered more risky.
 Also referred to by investors as "credit."